More About Greg.

 He also covered Gordon Lightfoot’s Early Morning Rain, which he described as a song for anyone missing that “special someone on those early morning rainy days.”

-For the Jasper audience who made their way in, Herman had a few words of wisdom.
-He said he would certainly be welcomed back to Maple Creek in a song beat.
+By the time the Jasper audience were on their way, Herman had added to his growing fan base.
+He certainly would be welcomed back to Maple Creek in a song beat.

 Tales of raw simplicity connect with audience